pandaypr/LLM_Text_To_Nodes/README.md

 # LLM Based Text to Node Application

 This project is a Flask web application that uses a pre-trained language model to classify text inputs into known nodes.
 The application also includes unit tests to ensure the functionality of the models and the application itself.
+The initial requirement was to use the google/codegemma-7b model or another model with approximately 7 billion parameters from Hugging Face.
+However, due to hardware limitations, this wasn't feasible.

+##Model Selection and Challenges
+The primary reason for choosing the facebook/bart-large-mnli model, which has approximately 406 million parameters, was the lack of access to a GPU capable of handling models larger models.
+Running inference with a 7 billion parameter model requires substantial computational resources, including a large GPU, which was not available for this project.

+Attempts were made to use cloud-based services, such as Hugging Face's inference API, to handle the larger model.
+Unfortunately, these efforts were unsuccessful due to various limitations and constraints in the cloud service.

+Despite these challenges, the facebook/bart-large-mnli model was selected as a suitable alternative, providing a balance between performance and computational feasibility.
+This model enables efficient text classification while remaining within the capabilities of the available hardware.

 ## Project Structure
 <pre><code>